socomsystems/documentation/developer_manual/client_apis/WebDAV/trashbin.rst

 Trashbin
 ========

-Nextcloud makes the trashbin of a user available via the webdav endpoint.
+cyfrSpaces makes the trashbin of a user available via the webdav endpoint.

 Listing the trashbin content
 ----------------------------